hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select.md

 ## Selecting without a FROM Clause

-Most of the database engines require a `FROM` clause in a `SELECT` statement.
-Some engines such as PostgreSQL, MySQL, MariaDB, and SQL Server can execute a `SELECT` without a `FROM` clause if using literals in the select list, or if the values can be computed directly without using any table.
+Some database engines require a `FROM` clause in a `SELECT` statement.
+Other ones, such as PostgreSQL, MySQL, MariaDB, and SQL Server, can execute a `SELECT` without a `FROM` clause if using literals in the select list, or if the values can be computed directly without using any table.
 For example, the following query is valid in SQL Server:

 ```java